ryan50500/tournament-table/README.md

 ### Why CSS Grid instead of `<table>`

-The obvious choice for tabular data is <table>, and that was my initial instinct.
-However, I avoided it because position: sticky can be unreliable with table elements, and styling tables precisely can be difficult.
-Since the brief required both a sticky header row and sticky columns for “position” and “club”, I chose to use `<div>` elements with CSS Grid, which provides more control over this kind of layout.
+The obvious choice for tabular data is `<table>`, and that was my initial instinct.
+However, `<table>` elements can be tricky to style precisely with CSS, so I chose to use `<div>` elements with CSS Grid, which gives more control over the layout.

 ### Column sizing with `minmax`